-The purpose of this rule is to define social work and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines social work and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

 (2) "County board" means a county board of developmental disabilities.

 (3) "Department" means the Ohio department of developmental disabilities.